QuantEcon/lecture-python-intro/lectures/business_cycle.md

             'va':'center', 'ha':'center'}
 ```

-Here we compare the GDP growth rate of the developed economies and developing economies.
+Here we compare the GDP growth rate of developed economies and developing economies.

 ```{code-cell} ipython3
 ---